cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log/logrus.md

 ## NewLogger

 `NewLogger` uses `defaultConfig()` to create and initialize a Logger.
 The required configuration can be passed into the function as a parameter.
 If no parameter is passed in, the initial configuration will be installed to create `Logger`
-For related configuration, please refer to "option configuration" below.
+For related configuration, please refer to "option configuration" below

 Function Signature: